adamsheldon5/adamsheldon5/README.md

-## Data .
+## Data Analytics/Science/Building Stuff .

 - 👋 Hi, I’m Adam Sheldon.
 - 💻 I have wide-ranging experience from healthcare to e-gaming and finance.
-- 🌱 Data-driven problem solver, constantly learning.
+- 🌱 A Curious, data-driven problem solver, constantly learning.
 - 📫 How to reach me adam@heyudigital.com